-What do you see when you look at the featured image for today’s post?
+What do you see when you look at the image above?
 A duck?
 A rabbit?
 Both?
 If you see the image as one of these options — a duck, let’s say — are the other ways in which you could see the image — as a rabbit, or as both a duck and rabbit — somehow “not true”?
 If multiple ways of seeing the image are possible, which one of them do you prefer?
-Which one works better for you, in a manner of speaking?
+Which one works better for you, and why?

-While these kinds of questions may seem a bit silly when we’re talking about an image (You may be asking yourself, “Do I see a duck, a rabbit, or both … what does it matter?”), I contend that the considerations they represent have significant implications in our day-to-day lives.
+While these questions may seem a bit silly in regards to an image (You may well be asking yourself, “Do I see a duck, a rabbit, or both … what does it matter?”), I contend that the considerations they represent have significant implications in all aspects our day-to-day lives, including our relationships.
 To quote Barry Neil Kaufman, “The way we choose to see the world creates the world we see.”
-In my own experience, I’ve noticed over and over again that what I choose to see in myself and the world around me, including other people — what they say, and what they do — has a profound influence on the ways in which I’m able to respond and interact.
-Seeing multiple possibilities for meaning in any given experience gives me a wider range of possible responses; I’m often able to choose one of the more helpful options, then.
+In my own experience, I’ve noticed over and over again that what I choose to see in myself and the world around me, including other people — in what they say, and what they do — has a profound influence on the ways in which I’m able to respond and interact.
+Seeing multiple possibilities for meaning in any given experience gives me a wider range of possible responses; I’m often able to choose one of the more useful options, then.

 Imagine, for instance, that I am standing at the counter in a coffee shop placing my order and paying for my purchase.
 The cashier doesn’t smile, greet me, inquire how my day is going, or thank me for my business.
 In this situation, I could see the cashier as “rude” or “disrespectful,” and feel slighted, or succumb to my anxious thinking in the form of self-doubt, and worry that I have done something wrong.
 With these interpretations as context, I might snap at the cashier for being “rude,” or keep my mouth shut and leave the coffee shop disgruntled, either way muttering under my breath as I stride out the door, vowing never to order from that person again.
 I might feel embarrassed, thinking that I did something to offend the cashier, and accuse myself yet again of being a “loser” in social situations as I shuffle back to my car, berating myself.

 Alternatively, I could see the cashier as not having been as courteous to me as I would have liked.
-Perhaps the cashier is feeling unusually stressed, or distracted by her own worries.
-If I’m honest with myself, I have to admit that I just don’t know what is going on for her.
-Even if I did know the cashier’s story, I wouldn’t know — without asking, anyway — how the cashier would explain her own sense of her behavior in this moment.
-If I could allow myself to see the cashier’s behavior as something less offensive to me than “disrespectful,” I might be able to wish her well — regardless of my discontent — and decide to address the issue of unsatisfying service the next time that I experience it, if I experience it again.
+Perhaps the cashier is feeling unusually stressed, or distracted by their own worries.
+If I’m honest with myself, I have to admit that I just don’t know what is going on for them.
+Even if I did know the cashier’s story, I wouldn’t know — without asking, anyway — how the cashier would explain their own sense of their behavior in this moment.
+If I could allow myself to see the cashier’s behavior as something less offensive to me than “disrespectful,” I might be able to wish them well — regardless of my discontent — and decide to address the issue of unsatisfying service the next time that I experience it, if I experience it again.